 Do I need to be a member of the National Education Association to apply for your grants?

 Yes.
-Lead and partner applicants for Student Achievement and Learning & Leadership grants must be current members of the NEA.
+Lead and partner applicants for COVID-19 response grants must be current members of the NEA.

 Are there types of projects that are more likely to be funded?

 Yes.
 Particular attention will be given to projects that identify and address pertinent educational equity and opportunity gaps exacerbated by the pandemic.

 Are educators who are not members of the National Education Association allowed to assist in the implementation of the grant project?

 Yes.
 Although the educators assigned as the lead and partner must be NEA members, non-members can certainly take part in the project.

 Am I eligible to apply for your grant programs?